 The ultimate helicopter experience

-Flying from Gorekshep to Kathmandu by helicopter is a spectacular flight with amazing views of the high Himalayas and the Khumbu valley.
+Flying from Gorekshep to Kathmandu by helicopter is a spectacular flight with amazing views of the high Himalayas and the Khumbu Valley.
 Everest Base Camp Helicopter Trek is a good combination of adventure in luxurious style.
 The Everest Heli trek is for adventure trekkers who want to visit Everest Base Camp but only have a few days off and cannot trek down to Lukla in time to catch a standard aircraft to Kathmandu.
 Make the most out of your EBC trek by engaging in a helicopter flight experience!

-Make it to the Everest Base Camp
+Exploring the Everest Base Camp

 The trek's primary goal is to reach Everest Base Camp.
-The colorful tents and stories of adventure and enthusiasm of the Mountaineers attempting to reach the summit of the world illuminate the mood of the base camp.
+The colorful tents and stories of adventure and enthusiasm of the mountaineers attempting to reach the summit of the world illuminate the mood of the base camp.

 Why would you turn back and depart in a matter of hours after walking for days to reach Everest Base Camp?
-Spending time at Everest Base Camp gives you a taste of what it's like to go on an Everest Expedition.
-The time spent in Everest base camp is without a doubt the most inspiring part of the journey.
+Spend some time at Everest Base Camp, which gives you a taste of what it's like to go on an Everest Expedition.
+The time spent in the Everest base camp is, without a doubt, the most inspiring part of the journey.
 However, because there are no teahouses in the base camp, you must stay in Gorakshep while visiting the base camp.